Introduction

 - Suspension – Suspension from academic enrollment and revocation of other privileges or activities and from the privilege to enter on the campus premises or related facilities for a period of time not to exceed two years.
 Criteria for return if appropriate will be specifically outlined in writing.
 Suspension becomes part of the student's permanent record.

 - Expulsion – Complete termination of student status and academic enrollment for an indefinite period of time.
-This penalty may be recommended by the Professionalism and Ethics Review Board but shall be imposed only upon approval of the New York Tech Executive Vice President.
+This penalty may be recommended by the Professionalism and Ethics Review Board but shall be imposed only upon approval of the New York Tech vice president overseeing the College of Medicine.
 An order of expulsion shall set forth in writing the conditions that will permit readmission, if any.
 Expulsion becomes part of the student's permanent record.

 Please note: if a referral for a mental health assessment is required, the counseling assessment conditions must be specifically outlined in the letter of determination.